What is Treetop Adventure?

 Is this safe?

 We take the safety of our guests very seriously and we ensure that everyone who comes to Treetop Adventure has the training and supervision to complete their activities without putting themselves or others in danger.
-For the safety of everyone on the course, we require all participants to read and sign our waiver before beginning this activity.
+For the safety of everyone on the course, we require all participants to read and sign our License Agreement before beginning this activity.

 Is there a time limit for climbing?